khulnasoft-lab/hooker/docs/routes.md

   input.vulnerability_summary.critical>0
 ```

-## Postee Route Configuration
+## Hooker Route Configuration

-You could use Postee with any json.
+You could use Hooker with any json.
 See the following example receiving json events:

 ### Route All Messages
 To create a route that matches all messages, simply use the following: